Matawan Regional High School: Sports

 In 2009, the boys indoor and outdoor track and field teams took the Central Jersey Group II titles, marking the first time since 1996 since the boys team took the outdoor title, and the first time the indoor team had ever taken a state title.
-The indoor team won a second consecutive title in 2010, defeating second place Summit Senior High School by 56–42.
-In 2011, the outdoor track and field team won its third consecutive Central Jersey, Group II sectional title, edging Long Branch High School 80-77 for the victory.
+The indoor team won a second consecutive title in 2010, defeating second place Summit High School by a score of 56–42 in the finals.
+In 2011, the outdoor track and field team won its third consecutive Central Jersey, Group II sectional title, edging Long Branch High School 80–77 for the victory.

 The boys track team won the indoor relay state championship in Group II in 2013, 2015 and 2017.
 The girls team won the Group II title in 2013.

 The boys track team won the indoor track state championship in Group II in 2013.
 The girls team won the Group II title in 2015.

-The boys' basketball team won the 2013-14 Central Jersey Group II state sectional championship with a 67–54 win in the tournament final against Rumson-Fair Haven Regional High School, going 24-5 throughout the season.
+The boys' basketball team won the 2013–14 Central Jersey Group II state sectional championship with a 67–54 win in the tournament final against Rumson-Fair Haven Regional High School, going 24–5 throughout the season.

 In 2014, the boys' track and field team won the B-North division championships and the Central Jersey Group II sectional champs, earning the team's seventh sectional title, having most recently won in 2011.